Devendra-Singh6464/Flask_Rest_Api_Integrate_with_keycloak/integrate.md

 >
 1. Open the Keycloak Admin Console.
 2. Click the word master in the top-left corner, then click Create Realm.
-3. Enter myrealm in the Realm name field.
+3. Enter flask_app in the Realm name field.
 4. Click Create.
 >

 ## Create a user
 Initially, the realm has no users.
 Use these steps to create a user:
 1. Open the Keycloak Admin Console.
-2. Click the word master in the top-left corner, then click myrealm.
+2. Click the word master in the top-left corner, then click flask_app.
 3. Click Users in the left-hand menu.
 4. Click Add user.
 5. Fill in the form with the following values:
+   -  Email: `any email id`
+   -  Email verified : `On`
-   -  Username: `any username`
+   -  Users name: `any name`
    -  First name: `any first name`
    -  Last name: `any last name`
-6. Click Create.
+7. Click Create.

 This user needs a password to log in.
 To set the initial password:
 1. Click Credentials at the top of the page.